bioexcel/qmmm_bpg/QM_treatment.rst

   &DFT                                 !
 CP2K input block for DFT
-    CHARGE 0                               ! charge of the QM region MULTIPLICITY 1                         ! multiplicityi of the QM region BASIS_SET_FILE_NAME  bs_filename       ! name of the basis set filename POTENTIAL_FILE_NAME  pot_filename      ! name of the potential filename
+    CHARGE 0                               ! charge of the QM region MULTIPLICITY 1                         ! multiplicity of the QM region BASIS_SET_FILE_NAME  bs_filename       ! name of the basis set filename POTENTIAL_FILE_NAME  pot_filename      ! name of the potential filename

     &MGRID
-      CUTOFF 300                           ! energy cutoff
+      CUTOFF 300                           ! planewave cutoff
+      REL_CUTOFF 50                        ! relative cutoff for gaussian grid
-      COMMENSURATE                         ! commensurate (always true for QMMM) &END MGRID
+      COMMENSURATE                         !
+If grids are commensurate (always true for QMMM) &END MGRID

     &QS